yousef19-meet/y2l-flask-routing-lab/README.md

 ## Part 1: Setting up Flask
-__Edit app.py for this portion of the lab__
+__Edit app.py for this portion of the lab.__\
-__This lab is the beginning of a project that we'll be building on top of every session to help practice Python, Flask and Databases..So make sure to save your code!__
+__This lab is the beginning of a project that we'll be building on top of every session to help practice Python, Flask and Databases..So make sure to save your code!.__\
 __In this project you'll be creating an online shop of your choice!__

 1. Create a very basic html file in the "templates" folder, then go to app.py and connect the html file to flask.
 Test it out and call us to check!